-- Non-immediate access to team: Because remote work has a flexible schedule, the people you need to contact may not always be available.
+Because remote work has a flexible schedule, the people you need to contact may not always be available.
 Sometimes you might realize you have an important question, but the person you need to ask has already signed off from the company chat for the day.
-Usually there is a second go-to person for these situations, and planning tasks ahead of time can help cut down on unexpected needs.
+Usually, there is a second go-to person for these situations, and planning tasks ahead of time can help cut down on unexpected needs.

-- Potential increase in distractions: While distractions happen in the office too, it's possible that remote employees will experience more.
+While distractions happen in the office too, remote employees may experience more.
 Working from home comes with its own set of interruptions depending on the employee's home life, such as kids, spouses, pets and the TV.

-- Lack of community: Working together in the same space provides community and the opportunity to connect more with each other.
+Working together in the same space provides community and the opportunity to connect more.
 Because remote work tends to be isolating, there may be a lack of bonding.
 Many remote companies utilize teleconferencing, online chat and other tools to maintain an engaging community.